marhel/fabulate/README.md

 	-s 		--select FIELDS Comma separated list of field to include in the output (default: all)

 And each writer has it own set of parameters.
 For now *csv* is the only available writer.
+For now, error reporting from the command line parser is basically nonexistent.
+Also, when specifying a unknown writer name, you get a long error mesage with a stack trace, and the program exists.
+This will improve at some point in the future.

 ## Writers
 A writer is a component that knows how to output the generated data in a specific way, such as a specific file format, or connecting to a specific database.